rw-r-r-0644/gx2texture2D/README.md

-# gx2texture2D
+# gx2textureShader

 ![Wew](http://i.imgur.com/xw4ssXc.png)

 This is a sample application for rendering 2D textures on the Wii U GX2.
-It utilizes texture2D.gsh as its primary shader, which can be found in the Health and Safety application under /vol/content/shaders/texture2D.gsh (it is not included in this repo).
-The shader is modified at runtime to allow for a vertex color attribute which can be used for alpha transparency.
-This repo also includes template data for code, content and meta under **pack/**.
+It utilizes textureShader.gsh as its primary shader, an open source shader replacing texture2D.gsh (included in this repo, can be compiled with decaf-emu's latte assembler).
+Based off gx2texture2D (https://github.com/shinyquagsire23/gx2texture2D).